Coneja-Chibi/BunnyMo/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 🔧 Common Issues
+***Please note, using Carrot Kernel essentially removes all these problems from the playing field.***
 ### "The sheet cut off!" 😤

 Make sure your token output limits are high enough for it to generate.